 Other Collateral Consequences for Domestic Assault

-In addition to the incarceration, fines, and firearm-related consequences mentioned above, a conviction can produce various other consequences.
-These may include no contact allowed with the victim (even after the disposition of the case), substance abuse counseling, substance abuse treatment, community service, electronic home monitoring, electronic alcohol monitoring, anger management classes, and probation.
-(As of August 2020, most probation terms in Minnesota are capped at five years.)
+In addition to prison time, fines, and firearm-related consequences, there are other consequences.
+These may include, counseling, community service, probation, alcohol monitoring, and anger management.
+(As of August 2020, the law caps most probation terms in Minnesota at five years.)

 Defending a Domestic Assault Charge

-There are several types of defenses that can be successful in domestic assault cases, such as the following:
+There are several defenses that can be successful in domestic assault cases, such as:

-It is not an uncommon scenario that only the accused and the alleged victim were witnesses to what is being referred to as domestic assault.
-These scenarios often result in a “he said, she said” case, in which the evidence for either side can be difficult to present.
+It is not an uncommon that only the accused and the victim were witnesses to the assault.
+Moreover, this results in a “he said, she said” case.

-In this type of case, the factors that need to be considered include the credibility of the witnesses, the criminal record of the alleged offender, and prior accusations made by the alleged victim.
-(The alleged victim’s history is not always admissible at trial, but it can still be relevant in crafting a defense strategy.)
+Thus, we examine witnesses, criminal records, and prior accusations.
+(The victim’s history is not always allowed at trial, but it can still be relevant in crafting a defense strategy.)